 Now that you’ve booked everything, know your food budget, and have an idea of your day-to-day shenanigans it’s time for the List-Making!!

 – What to Pack: I bought a packing list booklet at a travel shop while on vacation a few years ago and use it for every trip I take.
 It’s an absolute lifesaver!
 I’m a minimalist traveler so I normally take the basics and bare necessities.

 – Needs Before Trip: After you make your Packing List, make a list of the things you need to purchase before you leave.
 (Toothpaste, deodorant, sunscreen, chapstick, etc…)

 – Outfits: Layers…I always go with layers when traveling.
 Also, check the weather a few days before leaving to add or remove any necessary items.
 Don’t forget your swim-suit!!

-I hope this easy Step-by-Step Guide to Planning a Trip to Myrtle Beach was everything you need to help plan your next trip to the beautiful Carolina coast!
+I hope this Step-by-Step Guide to Planning a Trip to Myrtle Beach was everything you need to help plan your next trip to the beautiful Carolina coast!

-All you need to do now is Subscribe Below to receive my Printable Things to Do Before You Travel Checklist FREE!!
+Subscribe Below to receive my Printable Things to Do Before You Travel Checklist FREE!!